albertsalomo/pcd-image-recognition/readme.md

 <p>
   <div style="text-align:center"><img src="snapshot_3.jpeg"></div>
   <br>
   This image is CNN and VGG16 model comparison in classification report.
 There are four category that is being compared.
 Those are precision, recall, f-1 score and accuracy.
+Overall, CNN model is more adventageous than VGG16 model.
 </p>
 <br>
 <p>